Sunday, June 1, 2014

-"Of course, if you believe in demons, then probably you shouldn't play the game," continued, "even though it's perfectly possible to play the game without using demons.
-It' easy to understand the distress of those who do hold such beliefs."
+"Of course, if you believe in demons, then probably you shouldn't play the game," I continued, "even though it's perfectly possible to play the game without using demons.
+It's easy to understand the distress of those who do hold such beliefs."

 The point is, however, that the Bill of Rights protects the rest of us from having these beliefs forced upon us against our wishes.
 Remember Armintrout's rules.
 Be confident in your own rights and beliefs.

-Maybe, like Armintrout suggests, we can outline this storm.
+Maybe, like Armintrout suggests, we can outlive this storm.
 He seems to have done so, I hope the rest of us can follow his sensible example."

 John Eric Holmes

--In regard to "previous TV and radio interviews", Holmes wrote in his 1981 book that, "Beth Ann Krier of the Los Angeles Times and Jim Mitchell of Channel 2 (CBS) News in Los Angeles, showed a genuine interest in understanding the game and in presenting it in an informational and entertaining fasion".
+-In regard to "previous TV and radio interviews", Holmes wrote in his 1981 book that, "Beth Ann Krier of the Los Angeles Times and Jim Mitchell of Channel 2 (CBS) News in Los Angeles, showed a genuine interest in understanding the game and in presenting it in an informational and entertaining fashion".
 I also have a 1982 radio interview with Odessa College in Texas listed in the Holmes Bibliography.
-I haven't heard any of these interviews and I'm sure there are several others I'm unaware of; if any finds anything please let me know.
+I haven't heard any of these interviews and there may be others that I'm unaware of; if any finds anything please let me know.
 Holmes also covers the public reaction to role-playing games in chapter 13, "Are They All Crazy?", although there is no mention of demons there.

 -The Holmes Memorial by John Martin mentions that he and his wife moved from LA to Shiprock, NM in 1982.